 Most often used nowadays on traditional Scottish kilts and the more decorative versions can be found on our grandparents cardigans.

-A recent addition for clothes fastenings: the use of magnets!
+A recent addition for clothes fastenings: using special wrapped magnets for clothing closures!

 Magnets would be sewn one piece into each side, hidden by the facing or lining.